Offaly county hurling team: Kit evolution

+Before the beginning of the 2024 season Offaly revealed a new home jersey, which featured a crew neck with ribbing and the inscription Eslo Fidelis (Latin for "Be Faithful") on its lower back.

 Team sponsorship

 The food company Carroll's of Tullamore sponsored Offaly since the GAA first permitted shirt sponsorship deals in 1991 until 2021.
 It was the sport's longest running shirt sponsor.
 In 2022, Glenisk became the County's Camogie, Football and Hurling sponsors, with them becoming the Ladies Football sponsors in 2023 once their current sponsorship with CMG closes.

 Professional golfer Shane Lowry and Offaly announced a five-year partnership in April 2021.